What jobs are being taken over by robots and computers?

 Other companies are also using autonomous forklift machines to move, load, and offload goods.

 Many pharmacies are replacing their pharmacy technicians with robots capable of separating and handling prescriptions for their customers.
-These robots help prevent mistakes, and because they only require a small space for robotic arms, they can also occupy a much smaller footprint than their human counterparts.
+These robots help prevent mistakes, and because they only require a small space for robotic arms, they can also occupy a smaller footprint than their human counterparts.

 Information gathering, analysts, and researchers